 When the new location was established most of the old graves in the former cemetery was disinterred and moved to the new one.
 The first to be disinterred was Anne Marie Sofie Lueking, Grandmother of Henry L. Lueking of Oxford.

-Board memebrs at the time were Walter Parks, Bernard Wimmer, Bill Loper, Harold Blincow, George Mitchell and Oscar Schultz.
+Board members at the time were Walter Parks, Bernard Wimmer, Bill Loper, Harold Blincow, George Mitchell and Oscar Schultz.

 TAKEN FROM THE FOUR SCORE AND SEVEN YEARS BOOK

-Cemetery Sextons, Gary Dawson and his wife Sandra have been taking care of the Oxofrd Cemetery since____
+Cemetery Sextons, Gary Dawson and his wife Sandra have been taking care of the Oxford Cemetery since____

 Cemetery spaces can be purchased at the Village Office.

-If you would like to make arrangements to purchase spaces, please contact the Village Clerk
+If you would like to purchase spaces, please contact the Village Clerk